ibm-cloud-docs/assistant/access-control.md

 ## How to keep your access
 {: #access-control-prep}

-When service level access control support is added to instances in your data center, if you have the wrong service level access role to an instance, you will be unable to do things you could do before.
-If you have Manager service access to a {{site.data.keyword.conversationshort}} service, then no action is required.
-You will have the same privileges and can do the same actions within the product after service-level access control is enabled.
+Now that service level access control is supported for instances in your data center, if you have the wrong service level access role to an instance, you might be unable to do things you could do before.

+- If you have Manager service access to a {{site.data.keyword.conversationshort}} service, then no action is required.
+You have the same privileges and can do the same actions within the product now that service-level access control is enabled.
-If you have a Reader or Writer service access role, then what you can do will change when service-level access control support is added.
+- If you have a Reader or Writer service access role, then what you can do has changed.

 ### I'm a Reader
 {: #access-control-prep-reader}